OctopusDeploy/blog/blog/2022-07/gitlab-external-feeds/index.md

 ## Conclusion

 In many cases, you'll benefit from using Octopus Deploy's built-in repository.
 However, if you need something cross-space and don't want to duplicate, there are alternatives.
-This post showed you how to use the built-in registries of GitLab as external feeds to Octopus Deploy.
+This post showed you how to use GitLab's built-in registries as external feeds to deploy your projects with Octopus.

 Happy deployments!